Warner reveals how Super Bowl loss scarred him for life - Yahoo Sports

 — 49ers on NBCS (@NBCS49ers) February 1, 2024

-In the Super Bowl, the 49ers again seemed to be rolling with a 10-point lead over the Chiefs more than midway through the 4th quarter until Patrick Mahomes went to work, leading the Chiefs to score 21 unanswered points in the final six minutes of the game.
+In the Super Bowl, the 49ers again seemed to be rolling with a 10-point lead over the Chiefs more than midway through the fourth quarter.
+That's when Patrick Mahomes went to work, leading the Chiefs to score 21 unanswered points in the final six minutes of the game.

-The 49ers' path during the 2023 postseason has been a much different journey, with San Francisco managing come-from-behind wins two games in a row.
-Maybe they are more battle-tested and more mature, but one thing is certain: the veterans in the locker room will make sure everyone understands the sense of urgency and effort needed to win through the entire game.
+The 49ers' 2023 playoff path has been a much different journey, with San Francisco managing come-from-behind wins two games in a row.
+Maybe the 49ers are more battle-tested and mature, but one thing is certain: The veterans in the locker room will make sure everyone understands the sense of urgency and effort needed to win through the entire game.

 "I'm sure that's going to get built up all week, the rematch, and that sort of thing," Warner said.
 "At the end of the day, it's two completely different teams because there are a lot of different faces on each side of the ball.

-The 49ers returned to the practice field on Thursday to start installing the game plan for their final contest of the season.
-They will travel to Las Vegas on Sunday, where they will have a week to fine-tune their game before kickoff on Sunday, February 11, at 3:30 pm P.T.
+The 49ers returned to the practice field Thursday to start installing their Super Bowl game plan.
+They will travel Sunday to Las Vegas, where they will have a week to fine-tune their game before kickoff on Sunday, Feb.
+11, at 3:30 p.m.
+PT.

 Download and follow the 49ers Talk Podcast